MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-removablestorage.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting denies write access to removable disks.

 If you enable this policy setting, write access is denied to this removable storage class.